ministryofjustice/moj-frontend/docs/components/alert.md

 ## How to use

 The alert works best when it contains a single, succinct message.
-Do not use any variation of the alert to display large amounts of content.
+Do not use any alert variant to display large amounts of content.
 This reduces the prominence of the component and pushes other content down the page too much.
 If you cannot communicate your message in under 3 sentences, select a different component.

 ### What to add to it

 The alert contains an icon and is surrounded by a border.
 All alerts need to contain body copy, with a full stop at the end of each sentence.

-You can add 1 heading (but no more) to this.
+You can add 1 heading (but no more) to the body copy.
 If needed, you can also add bullet points and links (in addition to a dismiss link, if there is one).
 The heading level should follow its position on the page.
-For example, an alert heading would be an H2 if placed under an H1.
+For example, an alert heading would be an H2 if placed under a page's main heading (H1).

 The alert content needs to make sense on its own.
 This ensure that the message does not rely on the colour and icon too much, as they're not accessible to everyone.